Quick overview

 Example:

 Imagine that you are served with a judgment on Friday, February 18, 2022.
 Adding fifteen days for filing an appeal brings us to March 5, which is, of course, a Saturday.
-Therefore, it would still be possible to appeal on Monday, March 7, and if that did not occur, the judgment would become final on Tuesday, March 8.
+Therefore, it would still be possible to appeal on Monday, March 7, and if that were not the case, the judgment would become final on Tuesday, March 8.
 The enforceability of the judgment would then also be postponed.

-If you want to make sure you don’t make a mistake in calculating the legal force, you can use one of the free calculators available on the internet.
+If you want to make sure you don’t make a mistake in calculating the legal effect, you can use one of the freely available calculators on the internet.

-How to prove that a judgment is final?
+How to prove that a decision is final?

 If you get the legal force wrong